Skip to content

 The official currency of the Maldives is the Maldivian Rufiyaa (MVR, Rf), issued and regulated by the Maldives Monetary Authority, the country’s central bank.

-These Maldivian rufiyaa notes feature rich cultural imagery such as a woman making ekels, neckline threading, a boy reciting, cowry shells, a conch shell, traditional hand carved vase, or scenes of boats and skipjack tuna—highlighting the country’s heritage and island life.
+These Maldivian rufiyaa notes feature rich cultural imagery, including a woman making ekels, neckline threading, a boy reciting, cowry shells, a conch shell, a traditional hand-carved vase, and scenes of boats and skipjack tuna, highlighting the country’s heritage and island life.

-Printed on polymer, the notes are durable and legal tender.
+Printed on polymer, the money of the Maldives is durable and legal tender.
 The reverse typically depicts nature, wildlife, or daily life in the Maldives, reinforcing the nation’s environmental identity.

 Be mindful of the condition of Maldives money, and watch out for fake notes.